lsst-sqre/gafaelfawr/docs/arch/session.rst

 Session cookie
 ==============

-The Gafaelfawr session cookie is a :py:mod:`aiohttp_session` cookie using encrypted cookie storage.
+The Gafaelfawr session cookie is JSON, encrypted with :py:class:`~cryptography.fernet.Fernet`.
-The cookie contents are encrypted with :py:class:`~cryptography.fernet.Fernet`.
 The cookie may contain the following keys:

 ``csrf``